 Brainstorm categories under each territory.
-Find a variety of student pieces and/or books that would fit under each category.
+Find a variety of pieces/books that would fit under each category.
 For example, People - a book that highlights a community helper, a book that shows a celebrity or athlete, a book that studies an inventor or historian, a book about a family member, etc. Teachers will not be reading these texts per se, but will show the title and cover (and maybe a few interesting pages).